makerinc/omniauth-magento/README.md

 Parts of these instructions are based on these [OmniAuth instructions](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview), which you can read in case you get stuck.

-* Install Devise if it's not installed
+* Install [Devise](https://github.com/plataformatec/devise) if you haven't installed it
 * Load this library into your Gemfile: `gem "omniauth-magento", github: "Zookal/omniauth-magento"`
 * Run `bundle install`
 * Configure config/initializers/devise.rb: